 Project Management.
 To manage remote workers effectively, you need a project management platform in place.
 AceProject or Bitrix24 are among the top tools companies use to keep workflow at its best.
 You can track projects, create tasks, and collaborate with other workers in real time.

 Take advantage of all tools at your disposal to make your remote management as effective as possible.
 These valuable online platforms allow workers to meet deadlines and open up lines of communication that enhance the quality of work.

-Make the Most of Your Remote Talent
+Make the Most of Remote Talent

 Having remote opportunities in place meets the needs of the current and future workforce.
-You may also find that by extending your candidate search beyond the local talent pool increases your company’s overall expertise.
+You may also find that by extending a candidate search beyond the local talent pool increases your company’s overall expertise.

 However, it is important to remember that their productivity is a direct result of how effectively you manage them.
 Integrate these top tips into your management strategy and maximize your company’s productivity in-office, as well as remotely.